 Advertisers must also be able to show that the recycling facilities that are accepting their recyclable-labeled product or package are actually recycling it and not just landfilling it or burning it.
 In other words, the item must not only be recyclable in theory but recycled in reality.

-In recommending that a cleaning products company discontinue unqualified recyclability claims for its “Forever” bottles, the National Advertising Division quoted straight from the Green Guides in a decision issued last year (emphasis added):
+In recommending that a cleaning products company discontinue unqualified recyclability claims for its “Forever” bottles, the National Advertising Division quoted straight from the Green Guides in a decision issued in 2020 (emphasis added):

 According to the advertiser, after customers send their bottles back to Blueland for recycling, it then pays a third party to clean the bottles and sells them to a recycler who melts the bottles down so the acrylic resin can be reused.
 The advertiser did not, however, present any evidence on the percentage of resin from its bottles that is actually reused by the recycler in manufacturing or assembling another item.

 But here’s where things get a little complicated.
 Under the Green Guides, a product can be marketed as “recyclable” even if only 60 percent of consumers have access to a facility or program that can recycle the item.
 The FTC says:

 When recycling facilities are available to a substantial majority of consumers or communities where the item is sold, marketers can make unqualified recyclable claims.
 The term “substantial majority,” as used in this context, means at least 60 percent.

 The flipside is that as much as 40 percent of consumers may not be able to recycle a product that the FTC allows to be marketed as “recyclable.”